ohmp7/market_plant/README.md

 # **Market Data Feed Handler**

-This repository showcases a low-latency C++ Market Data Feed Handler simulator _(the **Market Plant**)_.
+This repository showcases a low-latency C++20 Market Data Feed Handler simulator _(the **Market Plant**)_.
 The motivation behind this project was to build a high-performance middleware service that ingests exchange-style UDP feeds and efficiently scales to one-to-many subscribers via [gRPC](https://grpc.io/).

 ### _What is a Market Data Feed Handler?_